 The base charge for most residential customers is \$11.74.

 The current rates went into effect on November 2, 2018.
-MWU currently anticipates revenue increase needs of approximately 3-5% annually from 2020 through 2024 to fund infrastructure replacement and to keep up with inflation.
+MWU currently anticipates continuing revenue increase needs from 2020 through 2024 to fund infrastructure replacement and keep up with inflation.